sahib/rmlint/docs/rmlint.1.rst

     A set of paths given on the commandline or from *stdin* is hashed using one of the available hash algorithms.
 Use ``rmlint --hash -h`` to see options.

+:``--equal``:

+    Check if the paths given on the commandline all have equal content.
+If all paths are equal and no other error happened, rmlint will exit with an exit code 0.
+    Otherwise it will exit with a nonzero exit code.
+All other options can be used as normal, but note that no other formatters will be executed by default.

+    Note: This even works for directories and also in combination with paranoid; note that rmlint does not care about the layout of the directory, but only about the content of the files in it.
+At least two paths need to be given to the commandline.

 :``-w --with-color`` (**default**) / ``-W --no-with-color``:

     Use color escapes for pretty output or disable them.